Mod4JobFinder/FrontEnd/README.md

  visit deployed site [here](https://jobfinderfe.herokuapp.com/)

 1. Additionally you can clone down the repo [here](https://github.com/Mod4JobFinder/FrontEnd)
-2. Move into the rancid_tomatillos directory in your terminal.
+2. Move into the JobFinder directory in your terminal.
 3. To see the code itself locally, run `<name of text editor> .`
   - Run `npm install`
   - Run `npm start`